coreinfrastructure/best-practices-badge/doc/criteria.md

 projects can quickly switch to them without failing to meet any criteria.
 However, the criteria will sometimes identify common methods or ways of doing something
-(especially if they are OSS) since that information can help people understand and meet the criteria.
+(especially if they are FLOSS) since that information can help people understand and meet the criteria.
 We do plan to create an "easy on-ramp" for projects using git on GitHub, since that is a common case.